-For additional detail, refer to KPA's Advertising Law Guide, Chapter 5, section G.
+For additional detail, refer to the KPA's publication, Specific Types of Advertising, section G.

 Subscription taxation

 19. Are print subscriptions taxable?
 How about online subscriptions?
 Print subscriptions are taxable, online subscriptions are not.

 Long Answer: According to the Kansas Department of Revenue's Taxability Information Guide and applicable administrative regulations, traditional newspaper and magazine subscriptions are taxable.
 HB 2756, which would cause online subscriptions to be taxed, advanced in the 2018 legislature, but did not pass.